dotnet/docs/docs/core/run-time-config/garbage-collector.md

 ### System.GC.HeapHardLimit/COMPlus_GCHeapHardLimit

-- Specifies the maximum commit size for the GC heap.
+- Specifies the maximum commit size, in bytes, for the GC heap.
 - The value can range from 0 to 18446744073709551615.

 | | Setting name | Values | Version introduced |